2017: Our Rookie Year

 After trying for several years to start an FRC team at Crestwood High School, we finally got one going.
 Our initial team had 17 student members and 5 adult mentors.
 We also had 2 college students mentoring us as well.

-Our first year was a challenge and we took it upon ourselves to seek guidance from experienced teams.
+Founded as the PROTOBOTS, our first year was a challenge and we took it upon ourselves to seek guidance from experienced teams.
 Team 815, Advanced Power, from Allen Park, MI served as our mentor team.
 They were a great help throughout the season.

 The team attended the Rookie Worksop in Detroit, hosted by the Detroit Hispanic Development Corporation and Team 503, Frog Force.
 In that workshop, our team learned about building a solid robot and the basics of programming.
 It was a great start to our season.